ZZCjas/ConsoleChip8/README.md

 - Sound support with on/off toggle
 - Save / load emulator state (dump files)
 - On‑screen menu with function key controls
-- High Performance and low RAM & CPU usage
+- High performance and low RAM & CPU requirement
-- Retro UI
+- Retro console UI

+## System Requirements

+- Any computer running Windows 2000 or later versions.
+- At least 10KB of RAM
+- A screen which can contain a normal sized console window.

 ## Building